JuliaAI/LearnAPI.jl/docs/src/traits.md

 To ensure that trait metadata can be stored in an external algorithm registry, LearnAPI.jl
 requires:

-1. *Finiteness:* The value of a trait is the same for all algorithms with same underlying `UnionAll` type.
-That is, even if the type parameters are different, the trait should be the same.
+1. *Finiteness:* The value of a trait is the same for all `algorithm`s with same value of [`LearnAPI.constructor(algorithm)`](@ref).
+This typically means trait values do not depend on type parameters!
 There is an exception if `is_composite(algorithm) = true`.

-2. *Serializability:* The value of any trait can be evaluated without installing any third party package; `using LearnAPI` should suffice.
+2. *Immediate serializability:* It should be possible to call a trait without first installing any third party package.
+Importing the package that defines the algorithm, together with `import LearnAPI` should suffice.

 Because of 1, combining a lot of functionality into one algorithm (e.g. the algorithm can perform both classification or regression) can mean traits are necessarily less